+For each theme there is a set of policy outcomes which the Authority is seeking to deliver; these are detailed in the Council Plan itself.
 The Authority has plans in place to deliver all elements of the Council Plan and performance against these plans is carefully monitored.

-The area under most financial pressure is Health Education Care and Safeguarding.
+With regards to financial performance against the plan, the area under most financial pressure is Health Education Care and Safeguarding.
 In common with most local authorities, and in line with the national picture, North Tyneside has seen costs within adult social care continue to rise.
 Along with the number of adults supported increasing over the last few financial years, the individual needs of those residents have increased due to people living longer with multiple complex conditions.
 Supporting those needs requires more intensive packages of care which are more expensive to provide.
 In addition to older people, younger adults with learning disabilities and physical disabilities are also living longer, often with multiple complex issues.